Lego Trains: Battery-powered RC trains (20062007)

-The Power Functions Era (2007-present)
+Power Functions system (20072017)

 On 1 October 2007 Lego announced that they would discontinue both the 9-volt and the RC train formats in favour of a new system.
 The announcement cited a lack of sufficient demand for the 9-volt product line to be profitable, caused partly by the need to replace key machinery and place minimum orders for motors and power regulators.
 The new range was announced as launching in 2009, and would use the new 'Power Functions' system also used in the Technic line, which would allow the company to "amortize the development and on going cost across multiple themes".

 A new train was introduced in the summer of 2009 called the "Emerald Night", modelled on a steam locomotive.
 This train was sold without a motor as set number 10194.
 Necessary part numbers were listed on the rear of the box to convert the Emerald Night to a Power Functions compatible train.
 These parts were available separately, but mainly online.
 There was an additional 'collection' pack available with all the necessary parts to power the Emerald Night.
 These included a rechargeable battery box, a new infrared remote controller, plus a Power Functions motor and infrared receiver.
 Although this is a "Power Functions" setup, this particular setup existed only for the Emerald Night, as a new motor was in development.

 The track was unchanged from the RC Trains sets, and in 2009 flexible track was introduced.

 Following the Emerald Night, the new 88002 Power Functions-compatible train motor and controller were introduced in two 2010 sets, the 7938 Passenger Train and 7939 Cargo Train.
 This new motor utilized the universal Power Functions connections, used by all components.
 The standardization of the Power Functions system meant that any of the motors in the Power Functions line could be used and builders were not limited to using a single type of motor as they had been with previous Lego train systems.

-Powered Up
+Powered Up system (2018present)

 In 2018, Lego introduced a new Power Functions system, known as Powered Up, or Power Functions 2.0.
-This system was brought to replace the old Power Functions brought about in 2009.
+This system was brought to replace the old Power Functions brought about in 2007.
+The Powered Up system is more powerful than the Power Functions.
 This system was introduced with the Passenger Train (set number: 60197) and the Cargo Train (set number: 60198).
 In 2019, the Disney Train was released, with the motorised elements in the tender.
 In 2020, the Lego Crocodile Locomotive was released, designed to be motorised with Powered Up Large Motor, not the usual train motor.
 In June 2022 LEGO introduced the Express Passenger Train (set number: 60337) and Cargo Train (set number: 60336), also powered by Powered Up, which features the ability of the train to be controlled via Bluetooth and a smartphone app.
+In late 2025, the Explorer’s Artic Polar Express was added to the list of Powered Up sets.